While the year is far from over, 2021 has been full of innovative marketing trends—and they’re only continuing to expand and diversify.

 It’s hard to find a trends-based article that doesn’t mention AI technology, and it’s for good reason!
 As we see AI become more influential, it might be worth testing how it could work in marketing your business.

-If we’re specifically examining AI’s effects on the creative industries, it’s easy to see how it’s beginning to change how marketers write content.
-With tools like Copy.ai and Smart Copy, producing new content can be done with a few clicks.
+Examining AI’s impact on creative industries reveals its influence on content creation by marketers.
+With tools like Copy.ai and Smart Copy, you can produce new content with just a few clicks.
 It may sound like magic, but it doesn’t replace the need for storytelling.

 There are specific stories and experiences only you can write about.
 Because of this, it’s better to use an AI bot to write headlines, meta descriptions, summaries, and other kinds of text you may need for content.
 Think of AI as a companion of your writing efforts, rather than being solely responsible for writing your next blog post.